 - Vermont Public Access Greeter Program (pdf) - Clean Boats, Clean Water Program - Preventing the spread of aquatic invasive species is far more effective and economically sensible than eradicating them once they are established.
 Public Access Greeters educate lake visitors about invasive species, provide courtesy watercraft inspections, and STOP introductions of new invasives.

-- Be a Lake Leader - Lake Wise The Lake Wise Program is an Agency of Natural Resources initiative that recognizes lake-friendly shoreland property, including state parks, town beaches, private homes and businesses, that protects water quality and lakeside habitat through well-managed landscaping.
+- Be a Lake Leader - Lake Wise The Lake Wise Program is an Agency of Natural Resources initiative that recognizes lake-friendly shoreland property, including State Parks, town beaches, private homes and businesses, that protects water quality and lakeside habitat through well-managed landscaping.
 Through Lake Wise, participants receive technical assistance for reducing erosion and excess runoff caused by conventional shoreland clearing and seawall construction.
 Watch the video of the first Gold Lake Wise Award presented to Echo Lake Protective Association.

 - Composting Information - Reduce trash and improve nutrient levels in soils through composting food scraps, leaf and yard debris on-site at farms, businesses, schools and homes.